 Scroll down for a range of free assessments to check on decoding and spelling.

 There is no biologically critical period for learning to read and spell as writing systems are recent human inventions.
-Nevertheless, there is a window of time between the ages of 4 to 7 when children can be taught the alphabet code, decoding and spelling skills most quickly and easily.
-The window never closes, but the older the child the more difficult it can be to provide the missing code knowledge and skills, eliminate the acquired guessing habit and prevent ”disaffection and disengagement from education” (Rose 2009. p38).
+Nevertheless, there is a optimal time window between the ages of 4 to 6 when nearly all children in mainstream schools can be taught the English alphabet code, decoding and spelling skills most efficiently, through the use of a high-quality phonics programme.
+Providing daily, direct and systematic phonics teaching to children in Reception/Kindergarten is far from harmful (Macmillan 2004, Rose 2006, Shanahan 2015) and can help prevent a drop in IQ*/a gender gap*.
+The window never closes, but the older the child the more difficult it can be to provide the missing code knowledge and skills, eliminate an acquired guessing habit and prevent ”disaffection and disengagement from education.”
+(Rose 2009. p38).

-Most children start school enthusiastically, keen and eager to learn but, typically, those who are failing to learn to read will become deeply unhappy after only a term or so and may suffer from frequent tummy aches or other stress symptoms.
+Most children start school enthusiastically, keen and eager to learn but, typically, those who are failing to learn to read because of inadequate phonics instruction, will become deeply unhappy after only a term or two and may suffer from frequent tummy aches or other stress symptoms.
 Some children become rebellious and disruptive as an outward show of distress, maybe even receiving the ADHD label, whilst others become unnaturally quiet and subdued and do their best to avoid all attention, the dreamers at the back of the class.

 ”The signs are there for mums and dads who care to look out for them.
 If you have a child who brings books home but doesn’t want to read them; a child who is suddenly either too quiet or too aggressive at school; a child who has clearly memorised her early books or who is being described as “possibly dyslexic” or “plateauing” by her teachers — be alert to the possibility that, no matter how old, she may never have learnt to read properly.”